columbia/pyramid-release/README.md

 * `featurizeWithProbabilities`: Set to true to include probabilities in the count featurized data.
 * `featurizeWithCounts`: Set to true to include marginal counts in the count featurized data.
 * `featurizeWithTotalCounts`: Set to true to include the total number of times a feature value is observed as a feature.
-* `percentileFile`: File used to discretize the numeric features.
+* `percentilesFile`: File used to discretize the numeric features.
 It will have a number of lines in the form `2 | 0.2 0.5 0.6` where `2` is the feature index and `0.2 0.5 0.7` are the bounds for bucketing.
 * `countTableFile`: The file to which the count table will be read.
 * `outDataFile`: Data into which the count featurized data will be written.